jgm/cheapskate/README.markdown

 raw HTML or a markdown link or image attribute attribute.

 You may also wish to disallow users from entering raw HTML for aesthetic, rather than security reasons.
-In that case, set `allowRawHtml` to `True`, but let `sanitize` stay `True`, since it still affects attributes coming from markdown links and images.
+In that case, set `allowRawHtml` to `False`, but let `sanitize` stay `True`, since it still affects attributes coming from markdown links and images.